 NTA, Nepal Telecommunication Authority provides the license and the frequency for the operation of Mobile Networks.
-As of 2014, the basic telephony license for the whole of Nepal is Unified license.
-We will also include the information if the operators have got a unified license.
+As of 2014, the basic telephony license to operate service in the whole of Nepal is a Unified license.
+Here we have also included the information if the operators have got a unified license below.

 There are altogether six Telecom companies/operators here in Nepal.
 Among which 5 are mobile/cellular service providers.
-The following table shows the telecom operators, their services and subscribers.
+The following table shows the list of telecom operators along with their services and subscribers (as of Magh 2076).

 |S.N||Telecom Network operators||Services||Subscribers||Unified license|

 NTC (Nepal Telecom) is a government-owned telecom company so its service is even available in remotest place of Nepal.
 Nepal Telecom has the obligation to provide telecom services in all parts of the country.
 It has got telecom services from 2G, 3G, 4G to CDMA to WiMAX to FTTH to ADSL, and more.
-Regarding SIM card, if you want to use all the features and services, make sure you take SIM card and subscribe to all services, before leaving to those places.
-Whereas service wise Ncell has got different interesting services including its class customer care center.
+Regarding SIM card, if you want to use all the features and services, make sure you take SIM card and subscribe to all services from the Ntc office itself.

 Read more: How to check the balance in Ntc?

 Ncell is a leading private telecom service provider, which is owned by Axiata group now.
 They had been owned by TeliaSonera Company before.
 They used to operate in Mero Mobile brand before.
-The private telco competes well with the Government-owned Telecom service provider, Nepal Telecom.
-They have been coming up with aggressive expansion and plan for the whole areas of Nepal.
+The private Telco competes well with the Government-owned Telecom service provider, Nepal Telecom.
+They have been coming up with the aggressive expansion and plans for the whole area of Nepal.

-Being a private company, they are still focused on more profitable areas and their marketing promotion has also been aggressive.
-As we mentioned before, they have the highest 4G coverage in Nepal.
+Being a private company, they are focused on more profitable areas and their marketing promotion has also been aggressive.
+As we mentioned before, they have the largest 4G coverage in Nepal.
 They keep on adding the latest technology and features in their network to provide better services to the customers.
-As per latest NTA test, Ncell mobile internet is the fastest in Nepal with a speed of 74 Mbps.

 The third operator Smart Telecom is also expanding its network to different places in the country.
 Smart Cell is the mobile brand name of Smart Telecom.
 Till now, it is available only in major cities and areas of the country.
-Smart Telecom also has not been able to expand its 2G and 4G service to more areas, having operated from more than 5 years.
+Smart Telecom also has not been able to expand its 2G and 4G services to more areas, having operated from more than 5 years.
 But we have found some expansion recently in the eastern part and more.
 Find the coverage of Smart Telecom.

 Hello Mobile is another brand for the limited GSM mobile service.
 Nepal Satellite Pvt.
 Ltd (Mukti Group) is another mobile service provider with Hello mobile brand.
-They had been operating limited GSM service in Far western and Midwestern region.
+They had been operating limited GSM services in the Far western and Midwestern regions.
 But their limited GSM service is also not operational now due to some fault in their network.

-They might also come with their new plan to revive and operate 4G mobile service in all parts of the country.
-Well, how can they provide mobile service in all part of the country??
+They might also come with their new plan to revive and operate 4G mobile services in all parts of the country.
+Well, the question is how can they provide mobile service in all parts of the country??
 They need to own the unified license and a huge investment.
 Earlier NTA decided to scrap its license but the government saves it from being scrapped.

-Although the Government decided to provide the unified license to CG Telecom, the regulator has not provided the license and the frequency for the operation of mobile service.
-Recently CG telecom has partnered with LifeCell company for digital services.
-We can expect CG to do an alliance with the same LifeCell (owned by Turkcell) for the telecom service as well.
-Lets hope their service will come within 2019 as they announced before.
+The government had once decided to provide a unified license to CG Telecom.
+But the regulator has not provided the license and the frequency for the operation of mobile service.
+Recently CG telecom had partnered with LifeCell company for digital services.

-If you have any queries about any telecom operators/service providers and mobile networks in Nepal, feel free to ask us.
+If you have any queries about any telecom operator/service providers and mobile networks in Nepal, feel free to ask us.